20600 - DEEP LEARNING FOR COMPUTER VISION

 - Group assignments

-In addition to face-to-face lectures, the learning experience of this course includes state-of-the-art model applications, hackaton competitions among enrolled students, and interactions with guest speakers from companies.
+In addition to face-to-face lectures, the learning experience of this course includes state-of-the-art model applications and interactions with guest speakers from companies.
 Students are encouraged to actively participate to classes and interact with guest speakers in order to use their communication and interpersonal skills.

 |Continuous assessment||Partial exams||General exam|